taktsun/ED_ERV/dataRaw/README.md

 # Readme

-This is a folder for raw data of my project["Naming before Taming?
-Emotion Differentiation and Emotion Regulation Variability Hinder Each Other within Adolescents."](https://osf.io/cq6n4/).
-It is meant to be empty because raw data may contain personal identifers of participants.
-All analyses can be reproduced with primary data, but reviewers and other interested researchers are welcome to request raw data for verfication.
+This is an empty folder for raw data.
+It is meant to be empty because raw data from Radboud, Tilburg, and Ghent contain potential personal identifers of participants.
+Two raw datasets from Leuven can be downloaded at this link: http://emotedatabase.com/requestid/1D13C1YC2Q.
+These two raw datasets should be placed in this folder.